kernelsmith/iris/README.md

 I put this together in a day to save some time during a specific assignment.
 It worked for me but it hasn't been thoroughly tested.
 You have been warned, use at your own risk.

-I'll be updating and maintining this, so any issues you may find please let me know.
+I'll be updating and maintaining this, so any issues you may find please let me know.
 I plan to add a few more mitigations later.

 ## References